 Assign a GUID to activate debug mode or to toggle between design and run mode in an editor.

-Piece of software that can be made part of an application's functionality without that application having any pre-existing information about the software's implementation.
+component Piece of software that can be made part of an application's functionality without that application having any pre-existing information about the software's implementation.
 Communication between a component and an application is solely through OLE style interfaces.

 SOleComponentManager, which provides non-user interface coordination services for top-level components.
 The